BadCaseDotOrg/RetroArcade/README.md

 ## Key Features

-- Scans pages for links to files with common rom extensions
+- **Smart ROM Detection**: Scans any webpage instantly for links to common ROM file extensions.

-- Injects play buttons when they are found
+- **One-Click Play**: Injects a "Play" button directly next to detected links for immediate access.

-- Play buttons launch the game in a browser based emulator
+- **Native Browser Emulator**: Launches games directly in your browser—no external software or setup required.

-- Played roms are added to a searchable dashboard
+- **Dynamic Arcade Dashboard**: Automatically saves played ROMs to a sleek, searchable library.

-- You can edit box covers and rom titles in your dashboard
+- **Custom Library Curation**: Personalize your collection by editing box art and ROM titles within the dashboard.

-- Works on both desktop and mobile browsers
+- **Universal Compatibility**: Optimized for a seamless retro gaming experience on both desktop and mobile.

 ---